Cloud-based phone systems vs. on-premises systems

 • High upfront and maintenance costs

-• Skilled, dedicated IT involvement needed to maintain, upgrade and backup systems
+• Skilled, dedicated IT involvement needed to maintain, upgrade, and backup systems

 Flexible, reliable, future-ready voice and collaboration for your business

-For businesses with an eye on the future and moving to the cloud, UCaaS solutions are rapidly becoming the preferred choice due to their flexibility, simplicity, and cost savings.
+For businesses with an eye on the future and moving to the cloud, cloud-based phone and UCaaS solutions are rapidly becoming the preferred choice due to their flexibility, simplicity, and cost savings.
 UCaaS makes it easy to connect and collaborate across different devices and workspaces so you can work from anywhere.

-That’s because UCaaS simplifies all your separate communications platforms—things like chat and messaging, video conferencing, phone, and others—into a single, easy-to-use solution.
+That’s because UCaaS simplifies all your separate communications platforms—like chat and messaging, video conferencing, phone, and others—into a single, easy-to-use solution.
 It’s also less costly to use and manage, while creating a more effective, efficient, and productive working environment.

-And because it requires a reliable internet connection to perform, you’ll want to choose a fast, reliable, low-latency connectivity solution like AT&T Dedicated Internet, AT&T Business Fiber, or AT&T Wireless Broadband.
+And because it requires a reliable internet connection to perform, you’ll want to choose a fast, reliable, low-latency cloud connectivity solution like AT&T Dedicated Internet, AT&T Business Fiber, or AT&T Wireless Broadband.
 You’ll also want to choose a voice and collaboration provider that understands your needs to help you find the perfect fit.

 Whether you’re using POTS, Centrex, or a Primary Rate Interface (PRI) phone system, upgrading to a cloud-based platform is easier than you think.
 Plus, it doesn’t have to be done all at once.
 Even better, you don’t need a team to support it.

 Our voice and collaboration consultants function as an extension of your business, enabling you to be more proactive in your day-to-day with your voice transformation.
-We can help you figure out what you have, and help you migrate to a business internet phone system that makes the most sense.
+We can help you figure out what you have and help you migrate to a business internet phone system that makes the most sense.

-No matter whether you’re looking to replace a few lines, or your entire on-premises system, we’ll provide the knowledge, experience, and support to help you make that leap.
+Our support teams are always there when you need us.
+At the same time, you also have the freedom to make adjustments with our easily accessible self-service tools.
+Whether you’re looking to replace a few lines or your entire on-premises system, we’ll provide the knowledge, experience, and support to help you make that leap.
 We offer a host of voice and collaboration solutions for every business case and every business size.
-Let’s take a look at your options.

 AT&T Phone for Business